matteo65/ZedmeeHash/README.md

 ![Alt Text](https://raw.githubusercontent.com/matteo65/ZedmeeHash/main/Resource/zmh_distributions.png)

 ## Minimum number of collisions for a set of reasonably large input values
-For all possible input values not exceeding 4 bytes for the 32-bit version (8 bytes for the 64-bit version)
+For all possible input values of fixed length not exceeding 4 bytes for the 32-bit version (8 bytes for the 64-bit version)
 zedmee returns a unique hash with always 0 collisions.
 For longer input lengths the number of collisions is always very low.
-If the input values are composed of bytes of a narrow range of values, for example only alphanumeric or ASCII printable characters, you can further reduce collisions by choosing a suitable seed.
+In the 32-bit version the number of collisions is more dependent on the seeds used, so if the input values are composed of bytes of a narrow range of values, for example only alphanumeric or ASCII printable characters, you can further reduce collisions by choosing suitable seeds.
-If, on the other hand, the input values are absolutely random, the number of collisions is almost independent of the chosen seed.
+Instead the 64-bit version is practically independent of the selected seeds.

 #### 32-bit hash functions: number of collisions for small data input [1-5] bytes